 Jojo Abot is an experimental Ghanaian singer, songwriter, and multidisciplinary artist based in Brooklyn whose music blends jazz, afropunk, spoken word, soul, and tribal and indigenous sounds.
 She completed her visual EP, “Power to the god within,” while in residence at Further Timber Cove: The Expanding Artist.
 Part liberation narrative, part tribute to Fela Kuti, the work came to her as a calling, she says, something she knew she had to create.

 German-born spiritual teacher and breath work practitioner Miriam Adler is based in Tulum and travels globally to lead transformational journeys and traditional tea ceremonies at gatherings and retreats.
 Her strength lies in helping people reconnect with themselves and others through breath work, Kundalini kriyas, and mantras, as well as movement and sound.
-Her tea ceremonies are devotional rituals centered around inspiring connection through the wisdom of the tea plant.
-Miriam has studied yoga, meditation, zen, cha dao, somatic therapy, and breath work, and is co-founder of the lifestyle brand Mirabea which is dedicated to preserving global cultures and cultivating local community.
+Miriam has studied yoga, meditation, zen, cha dao, somatic therapy, and breath work, and is co-founder of the lifestyle brand Mirabea, which is dedicated to preserving global cultures and cultivating local community.

 Fatimah Asghar is the writer behind the award-winning debut poetry collection, “If They Come for Us,” and the Emmy-nominated web series, “Brown Girls,” now in development with HBO.
 In both her screenwriting and her poetry, Asghar presents often-ignored perspectives, drawing frequently from her own experiences as a first-generation American with roots in Pakistan and divided Kashmir, growing up queer and parentless in the aftermath of 9/11.
 She was a resident at Further Troutbeck: The Poet Society.

 Combining ancient musical traditions with contemporary sounds, Kurdish-Iranian musician Bahram Pourmand is inspired by the Sufi melodies he heard as a child.
-Singing lyrics that are based on Rumi’s poems and mystical poetry, Bahramji plays several traditional Persian instruments, including the stringed setar and santur, and the ney, a flute-like instrument.
-After a long period living in India, he has been based in Ibiza for over 15 years.
-His haunting and meditative music, which he has released on nine albums to date, is simultaneously designed to hypnotize and uplift.
+Singing lyrics that are based on Rumi’s poems and mystical poetry, Bahramji plays several traditional Persian instruments, including the stringed setar and santur, and the flute-like ney.
+After a long period living in India, he has been based in Ibiza for over 15 years and has released nine albums.

 Born in Aleppo to Armenian parents, Azniv Korkejian, aka Bedouine, spent her early childhood in Saudi Arabia, then moved to the US with her family at the age of 10, eventually winding up in California.
 This nomadic upbringing and wanderer’s spirit led to the name she chose for herself, Bedouine, and can be heard in the music of her critically acclaimed 2017 self-titled debut.
 She was a resident at Further Timber Cove: The Expanding Artist.